Tuufless/FFXIV-Elemental-Raid-Macros/_raids/4.0_stormblood/extreme_trials/byakko.en.md

 # The Jade Stoa (Extreme)

+An up-to-date reference would be Nukemaru's guide:

+{% include youtube.html id="BMn8hrkQTnA" %}

 Note when doing this undersized, it is possible to skip the falling intermission phase by [holding DPS at 62% until Byakko jumps to the center for orbs](https://youtu.be/pTQekJSPPC0).

 ## English